juliaguida/oystercard/battle_ships/battle_ships.md

 * *Class methods*:  creating different types of ship
 * *Dependency inversion*: dealing with the weather in Airport Challenge.
 * *Composition over inheritance*:  docking stations, vans and garages.
-* *Implementing blocks*:  initializing a grid with cells.
+* *Implementing blocks*:  initialising a grid with cells.

 ## Version 0: The User Stories